aurelia/site-generator/lib/app/docs/api/dependency-injection/index.md

   * `keyValue: any` - No description available.

-* `newInstance(asKeyOrTarget?: any, dynamicDependencies: any): ` - Decorator: Specifies the dependency as a new instance
+* `newInstance(asKeyOrTarget?: any, dynamicDependencies: ): ` - Decorator: Specifies the dependency as a new instance
   * `asKeyOrTarget?: any` - No description available.
-  * `dynamicDependencies: any` - No description available.
+  * `dynamicDependencies: ` - No description available.

 * `optional(checkParentOrTarget?: boolean): ` - Decorator: Specifies the dependency as optional